onlyhavecans/randomroller/README.md

 A not very interesting die & dice rolling simulator.
 This is mostly so I can play with different of randoms

+## Requirements
+Currently requires a TrueRNG device plugged into the machine

 ## Library
 in randomroller there is Die (a single die), and Dice (a group of die all with the same side)